paradoxe35/sqlite-rest/README.md

 This endpoint is protected by authentication when enabled.
 It allows executing SQL queries and returns the results.

-For security reasons, the following operations are blocked:
+For security reasons, the following operations are blocked by default:
 - DROP TABLE
 - DROP DATABASE
 - DELETE FROM